datanav/docs/technical/webcrm-salesforce.rst

 =============================
-Webcrm to Salesforce Dataflow
+WebCRM to Salesforce Dataflow
 =============================

-Generated: 2024-09-11 00:00:01
+Generated: 2024-09-11 07:47:14

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Webcrm to Salesforce.
+This technical document provides a detailed overview of the Sesam Talk data flow from WebCRM to Salesforce.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 Webcrm Opportunities to Salesforce Invoice
 ------------------------------------------